ijardillier/netclient-elastic/Readme.md

                 .ConfigureWebHostDefaults(webBuilder => webBuilder.UseStartup<Startup>())
                 .Build();

 The UseSerilog method sets Serilog as the logging provider.
-The AddSerilog method is a custom extension which will add Serilog to the logging pipeline and read the configuration from host configuration :
+The AddSerilog method is a custom extension which will add Serilog to the logging pipeline and read the configuration from host configuration:

     public static ILoggingBuilder AddSerilog(this ILoggingBuilder builder, IConfiguration configuration) {